Im-Rises/PhysicalEngine/README.md

 ### Linux

-Linux users need to install some libs before compiling the project:
+Linux's users need to install some libs before compiling the project:

 First thing to do is to install CMake, type the following command to install it.